-(This is the Learning Episode 5 for Shana Brown (Yakama)’s teaching unit, “A Thousand Celilos: Tribal Place Names along the Lewis and Clark Trail.”)
+(This is the Lesson Plan 5 for Shana Brown (Yakama)’s teaching unit, “A Thousand Celilos: Tribal Place Names along the Lewis and Clark Trail.”)

 The lesson below is for use at the teacher’s discretion.
-If you have not taught about the impact of text structure, use this lesson after Episode 2 or 3.
+If you have not taught about the impact of text structure, use this lesson after Lesson Plan 2 or 3.

 Students will identify the text structure so that they can see how the structure chosen by the author shapes readers’ opinions.

 Readers of nonfiction can identify the structure of their texts and explain how the structure influences how and what they understand.

 - All previous readings.